Diary studies: Elicitation studies

 In elicitation studies, participants capture media as soon as the phenomenon occurs - the media is usually in the form of a photograph, but can be in other different forms as well, and so the recording is generally quick and less effortful than feedback studies.
 These media are then used as prompts and memory cues - to elicit memories and discussion - in interviews that take place much later.
 As such, elicitation studies involve synchronous communication between the participants and the researchers, usually through interviews.

 In these later interviews, the media and other memory cues (such as what activities were done before and after the event) can improve participants’ episodic memory.
 In particular, photos were found to elicit more specific recall than all other media types.

 Comparisons

 There are two prominent trade-offs between each type of study.
 Feedback studies involve answering questions more frequently and in situ, therefore enabling more accurate recall but more effortful recording.
 In contrast, elicitation studies involve quickly capturing media in situ but answering questions much later, therefore enabling less effortful recording but potentially inaccurate recall.

 When to use diary studies

 Diary studies are most often used when observing behavior over time in a natural environment.
 They can be beneficial when one is looking to find new qualitative and quantitative data.
+Diary studies aim to measure people's behavior over an extended period.
+They provide the opportunity for exploratory research, collecting large quantities of precise data that are both in-depth and contextual.
+What makes diary studies particularly unique is that these substantial amounts of data are collected at the micro-level.
+When the subject of research undergoes a change, utilizing diary studies becomes interesting because they allow for the measurement of change over an extended period and the observation of its effects on the individual; this is referred to as within-subject analysis.
+Additionally, it is possible to conduct between-subjects analysis to observe the different effects among respondents.
+A diary study offers the advantage over a traditional survey study in that it allows for the collection of data on a daily basis or even multiple times a day.
+In contrast, a survey study typically gathers data at a single point in time, or in the case of a longitudinal study, with time lags spanning months or years.